zero-is-one/concertina-signal/README.md

-This is a fork of the signal, the online midi editing tool.
-It adds tool specfically to help with writing concertina music.
+This is a fork of signal, the online MIDI editing tool.
+It includes additional features specifically designed to assist with composing concertina music:

+- **Concertina Instrument Layout:** Visual representation of a concertina instrument layout.
+- **Push and Pull Detection:** Automatically detects whether a note requires a push or pull action based on the concertina layout.
+- **Note Filtering:** Filters notes based on their position relative to the cursor.
+- **Stroke Visualization:** Displays the required strokes (push or pull) for the notes being played.

 ## Concepts